Australian Government advice for Lebanon

 - We strongly advise Australians not to travel to the southern suburbs of Beirut (including Dahiyeh) at the present time due to the possibility of rocket attacks and car bombs.
 The southern suburbs are defined as the area south of the Camille Chamoun Sports Stadium to the airport and east of the main airport road including the suburbs of Chiyah, Ghobeire, Haret Hreik, Bir el Abed, Borj el Barajne, Mraije, Roueiss, Lailake, Hay el Sellom and Tahouitit el Ghadir; also west of the airport road, defined as the area west of the airport highway to the coast, south from Adnon El Hakim Road to Abbas El Mousawi Road.

 - We strongly advise Australians not to travel to Tripoli and northern Lebanon north of a line from Tripoli to Sir Ed Dinniyeh and Arsal due to ongoing clashes between Lebanese security forces and militants in the region.
-There have been reports that civilians, soldiers and militants have been killed and injured.
-For more information see Safety and security : Civil unrest/political tension.
+We also strongly advise Australians not to travel to the northern regions of the Beka’a Valley extending east and north from Rayak.
+See Safety and security .

 - We strongly advise you not to travel south of the Litani River, with the exception of the city of Tyre, due to the danger posed by landmines, unexploded ordnance, cross-border artillery strikes and the uncertain security environment.

-- We strongly advise you not to travel to regions within five kilometres of the border with Syria.
-Tensions in this area are ongoing and further cross-border clashes are likely.
-See under Safety and security : Civil unrest/ political tension for more information.
+- We strongly advise you not to travel to regions within five kilometres of the border with Syria, the Golan Heights, and Shebaa farms.
+Tensions in these areas are ongoing and further cross-border clashes are likely.
+See Safety and security .

 - We strongly advise you not to travel to Palestinian refugee camps.
 Extremist groups are known to operate inside the camps.
 The Lebanese state has no formal security presence in the camps.